postkomik/postkomik.github.io/_posts/2021-01-27-why-change-to-windows-vista:-part-2-of-4.md

 Come on...come on!
 Stop laughing and get back to work.

 MS#62.
-"Because it remembers what you like to doand helps you do it faster"
+"Because it remembers what you like to do and helps you do it faster"

 Please refer to MS#59 above!
 Then go immediately to the Prefetch File located in C:\\Windows and dump it's contents.
 Do this daily and note the improvement in OS response time.